What are SSI and SSDI?

 A representative payee is a person who receives your benefits for you and makes sure they are used in your best interest.
 If you are currently abusing substances, or medical reports show that you cannot manage your money, you will probably need a representative payee.

 Your representative payee must use your benefits to meet your basic needs and should be someone you trust.
 SSA must help you find a representative payee if you ask.

 Your case will be handled by a DDS examiner who knows about the issues facing homeless people.

-But...Don’t wait to apply.
+But...do not wait to apply.
 You will have time to get this information to SSA after you apply.
-If there are things you can’t remember or find, SSA will help get the information you need.
+If there are things you cannot remember or find, SSA will help get the information you need.

 Help prove you are disabled